 Benefits of Cloud Over Traditional On-Premises Storage

-On the other hand, traditional on-premises storage refers to data storage solutions that are physically located within an organization's premises.
+On the other hand, traditional on-premises storage refers to data storage solutions that are physically located within an organisation's premises.
 This setup typically involves investing in and maintaining hardware such as servers, storage devices, and networking equipment.
 On-premises storage offers businesses complete control over their data and infrastructure, which can be essential for compliance and security reasons.
 However, it often requires significant upfront investment and ongoing maintenance costs.

 Businesses may opt for on-premises storage to meet specific regulatory requirements or to maintain a higher level of oversight over their data.
 Cloud storage is popular because it can grow with your company.
 This means you can change how much storage you have without spending a lot of money.
 Additionally, the responsibility for maintaining and securing the infrastructure falls on the cloud service provider, reducing the burden on internal IT resources.